AgriculturalModelExchangeInitiative/Crop2ML/doc/user/overview.rst

-What is CropML ?
+What is Crop2ML ?
 ================
-| **CropML** is a XML-(JSON-)based language used to represent different biological processes involved
+| **Crop2ML** is a XML-(JSON-)based language used to represent different biological processes involved
 	in the crop models.
-| CropML project aims to provide common framework for defining and exchanging descriptions
+| Crop2ML project aims to provide common framework for defining and exchanging descriptions
 	of crop growth models between crop simulation frameworks.

 Objectives